E-junkie - We help you sell online

 Normally, we consider Affiliates to be "independent sales reps" who are either selling your product directly, or referring sales leads to your site, in exchange for a commission; thus, our Affiliate programs are designed to operate with that framework in mind.
 See more info here on how our Affiliate programs work, with explanations of the different Affiliate link types:

-If you are adapting our Affiliate program to reimburse your suppliers for a product, or to split revenues for a product with someone but not others, this will only work with Affiliate Direct Links used as instant-checkout Buy Now buttons -- this will not work with Affiliate Hop Links and Add to Cart buttons.
+If you are adapting our Affiliate program to reimburse your supplier for a product, or to split revenues for a product with someone but not others, this will only work with Affiliate Direct Links used as purchase buttons on your site.